Main duties: Executive and academic leadership of the Division of Humanities.

 Business Development Managers (BDM's) assist researchers with external funding opportunities.
 These include both research and commercial ventures where a University of Otago staff member might be involved.
 BDM's offer advice regarding funding opportunities, the contract process, intellectual property, and relationship management.

-James supports the Division of Humanities and Division of Commerce.
+Paul supports the Division of Humanities.

 Natalie supports researchers in School of Social Sciences, School of Geography, and College of Education.